o3de/o3de-multiplayersample/README.md

 #### Running the Server in the Editor

+By default, launching a local server from the editor during Play Mode is enabled.
+To disable this behavior, update the `editorsv_enabled` value in the `editor.cfg` file to `false`.

-Refer to the O3DE document [Test Multiplayer Games in the O3DE Editor](https://o3de.org/docs/user-guide/gems/reference/multiplayer/multiplayer-gem/test-in-editor/), to set up required console variables (cvar) to support play in editor with servers.
-Ensure you configure ```editorsv_enabled``` and ```editorsv_launch``` as required.
-See the [Console Variable Tutorial](https://o3de.org/docs/user-guide/engine/cvars) for more details on setting and using cvars.
+Refer to the O3DE document [Test Multiplayer Games in the O3DE Editor](https://o3de.org/docs/user-guide/gems/reference/multiplayer/multiplayer-gem/test-in-editor/) for the complete list of console variables (cvar) which support play in the editor with servers.

 #### Running the Client